Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 10. It’s Proportional

-Most people might not know much about symmetry, but subconsciously, it does affect how they take in a logo.
+Most people might not know much about symmetry, but subconsciously, it affects how they perceive a logo.
 A promotional logo uses symmetry to create a balanced and ultimately pleasing aesthetic.

-But it is advisable to always start out with some kind of design grid.
+But it is advisable to start with a design grid.
 Bing did that in their logo redesign to make sure they used the same angles to be consistent with Microsoft’s other product logos:

 11. It’s Legible

-A logo design can look great from a file on your computer screen, but it needs to be legible in every context it’s seen, including on your building, newsletter, advertisements, etc. Apply the 3 second rule.
-People should be able to know in 3 seconds the name of your practice and what sets you apart from your competitors.
-Imagine how your logo will look on your building to people driving by on the street.
+A logo design can look great on your computer screen, but it needs to be legible in every context it’s seen, including on your building, in newsletters, and in advertisements.
+Apply the 3-second rule.
+People should be able to know your practice's name and what sets you apart from your competitors in 3 seconds.
+Imagine how your logo will look on your building to people driving by.
 Will they be able to read the letters and recognize the art?

 12. It’s Consistent